Use Mentoring to Develop Employees

 Many organizations assign a mentor as part of their formal employee onboarding process.
 Other mentoring relationships develop spontaneously and over time.
 All mentoring relationships are encouraged as research indicates that employees who experience mentoring are retained, learn more quickly, and assimilate into the company culture more effectively.

-A mentoring relationship with a supervisor never loses the evaluation aspects necessary for the employee to succeed within your organization.
+A mentoring relationship with an immediate manager or supervisor never loses the evaluation aspects necessary for the employee to succeed within your organization including decisions about pay and promotions.

 Mentoring is a skill and an art that can be developed over time through training and participation.